artistCDMJ/Draw2Paint/README.md

 **Align to Face** - selecting a face on a 3d model in Texpaint, this 'should' align the view to the selection

-**Remove Mods** - this removes the modifiers left over from boolean ops